Ricardo150879/Math-and-other-Languages/README.md

 This work aims to support students and professionals who work for the sustainable development of the planet, peaceful coexistence between people and respect for the dignity of the human person.
-So - with the exception of the App Calorimetry.html run on back-end projects - this site is free to use and access its codes.
+Therefore, with the exception of the application Calorimetry.html run on back-end projects by third parties, this site is free to use and access its codes.